Hardeep-5911/Induction_program2025/README.md

 - She emphasized that our first priority should be understanding each other—only then can we truly connect and empathize with others.
 - Our second priority should be our relationships—with family, friends, and those around us.
 Without strong relationships, happiness is incomplete.
 - Our third priority should be physical facilities—like money, cars, and houses.
 These are important, but they should never come before human connection.
+- It is important to maintain a balanced approach toward all three areas.
 - Her words helped me reflect deeply and understand what truly matters in life.

 ## My Reflections 📝